 A successful presentation is the result of three different things: 1) a compelling presentation content 2) an effective and well-designed PowerPoint 3) engaging and interesting delivery.

-If you fail to deliver any of these primary tasks, your presentation will surely fall short.
+If you fail to deliver any of these primary tasks, your presentation will fall short.
 To avoid presentation mistakes, create a concrete plan and prepare accordingly.

 Take a closer look at the five presentation mistakes that might be costing you your listeners:

 Some presenters tend to forget the importance of a great introduction.
 A presentation needs a hook that’s attention-grabbing.

 You can’t just take the stage and stammer a long introduction.
 Avoid a spiel where you introduce yourself, the topic of your presentation, and apologize for how long it’s going to be will never work in your favor.

 To change it up, focus on giving the audience a glimpse of the message you want to share.
 Share an anecdote that can serve as a springboard to your discussion.
 Start with a unique statistic.

 Another option is to give your prospects a chance to connect with the presentation by sharing a story directly related to your topic.